11/5/2024

 Chief Financial Officer

-Well we're working you know divestitures as aggressively as we can the ones that make sense Kevin and the timing of those you know could be uncertain.
-I think the other thing you mentioned kind of falls in the category of other things that we have considered right so and again kind of what the board took the path of intention to reduce the dividend.
-I mean I think looking forward to those those maturities you know we've got access to various outlets in the capital markets and we'll you know we're going to be leveraged with our the cash that we generate the cash that we that we achieve through any things like divestitures and we'll look and see what the prudent approach is on our capital structure with these these access to various capital markets and outlets and balance cost and risk on that and our capital structure at all times.
+Well, we're working divestitures as aggressively as we can, the ones that make sense, Kevin, and the timing of those could be uncertain.
+I think the other thing you mentioned kind of falls in the category of other things that we have considered, right?
+And again, before the board took the path of intention to reduce the dividend.
+I mean, I think looking forward to those maturities.
+We've got access to various outlets in the capital markets.
+And we're going to do leverage with the cash that we generate, the cash that we achieve through any things like divestitures.
+And we'll look and see what the prudent approach is on our capital structure with these these access to various capital markets and outlets and balance cost and risk on that and our capital structure at all times.

 speaker